infonline/dmr-extension-w3c/docs/IDENTIFICATION.md

 - API only seems to be available on the Chrome
 - The ID is significantly shorter than the addon ID
-     - z.
-Eg ey1Br5fV0LA (instance ID)
+    - e.g. ey1Br5fV0LA (instance ID)
-     - z.
-Eg glfdihaglkfpgoeikekgpiijidoffio (Addon ID)
+    - e.g. glfdihaglkfpgoeikekgpiijidoffio (addon ID)